Jostoph/AMT-project-01/README.md

 # launch the docker (you need a daemon docker running in you're computer)
 ~path/where/you/wanna/AMT-project-01/ $ docker-compose up --build
 ```
-at this steep you have the project running on you're computeur you can accees by using a browser with the url localhost:9990 or docker-url:9990 depend on you're docker set up.
+at this steep you have the project running on you're computer you can access by using a browser with the url localhost:9990 or docker-url:9990 depend on you're docker set up.

 ### some information about this installation

 #### about the data generator

-we have seed the data generator so we will have all the time the same data event if you re-excecute the node script
+we have seed the data generator so we will have all the time the same data event if you re-execute the node script